-Firelands blocks two field goals to win at Edison
+Firelands blocks two field goals in win at Edison

 “They took the game to us and that is what we pride ourselves on doing,” he added.
 “And the did it to us tonight.
 Carson was in a tough spot and played really well.
 He did as much as we could ask from him and made some plays for us to get into position to kick the tying field goal, but they made one more play and blocked the kick.”

-Edison hosts Norwalk next Friday night.
+Edison hosts Norwalk on Friday night.